LarsGab/TSEBRA-experiments/README.md

 #level="order_excluded"
 ```

-Please download the prepared file from [Enter link to webserver], if you do not already work with the prepared files:
+Download the prepared files from ToDo[Enter link to webserver], if you didn't download them for the first experiment.
 ```console
 wget link/to/webserver/$species.tar.gz
 tar -xzvf $species.tar.gz ${species}/EVM/ -C ${species_dir}